About

 We are a group of peer support leaders from across the globe who come together to connect, share, learn, shape the future of peer leadership* and to drive it forward.

 As peer support continues to grow in the community and in clinical systems, there is a desire to see the role evolve to be a profession in its own right, and have opportunities for career progression that other roles enjoy.
 While we believe that peer support can be offered as a voluntary activity, we also believe that there should be the opportunity for growth into the strategic and decision making levels, and not just through co-production and advisory positions.
-We don’t see leadership just as a role or qualification though.
+We do not see leadership just as a role or qualification though.
 We believe leadership can and should show up in different parts of systems and communities and that leadership happens outside of these structures.

 As such, we develop initiatives to continue the spread and adoption of peer practice and provide opportunities for you to develop your leadership skills to mobilise change.

 Peer support is now an internationally recognised model of service delivery and community change.
 As a proven method that achieves lasting improvement in overall health and wellbeing, we want to see it utilised more and continue to grow its legitimacy as a key profession.
-However, there is lack of international co-operation and leadership skill development.
+However, there is a lack of international co-operation and leadership skill development.
+We aim to close this gap by bringing together people, developing opportunities for engagement and skill mobilisation, and learning from different perspectives.
+We want the forum to be ambitious and to aim high..

 *Practising Peer Supporter: A person who uses their personal life experiences to support others in a paid or voluntary capacity (may have formal or informal training).